Henkel Logo

 Henkel Logo 1965-1985

-During this period, a significant transformation of the logo took place, as the designers lengthened the oval, added two edging stripes to it, and changed the lettering font.
+During this period, there was a significant transformation of the logo: designers elongated the oval, added two outlining stripes to it, and changed the font of the inscription.

 1985 – today